 When parents learn postnatally, it's usually because blood tests come back with false negatives, or the ultrasound did not reveal any soft markers.
 At delivery the parents are completely overwhelmed.

 Most families go through a grieving period, because the child they dreamed of is not the child they are taking home.
-So, I’m sure you will understand when I tell you that giving the diagnosis is extremely difficult for parents to hear and should be handled very delicately.
+I’m sure you will understand when I tell you that giving the diagnosis is extremely difficult for parents to hear and should be handled very delicately.
 Please take a few minutes to watch the video provided.
-It will give you some insights into giving the diagnosis to the parents and thank you so much for taking the time to research this for our families.
+It will give you some insights into giving the diagnosis to the parents.
+Thank you so much for taking the time to research this for our families.

 You can also help parents by giving them our F.R.I.E.N.D.S Parent Packet or connecting them with one of our Parent Liaisons.
 We can deliver our F.R.I.E.N.D.S.
 Parent Packets to your hospital, doctor's office, or clinic.
 We also offer Hospital Outreach Lunch & Learns for new interns, nurses, and students to give a parent’s perspective on the challenges of raising a child with special needs.
-To request a packet or book a Lunch and Learn, call (813)245-2782.
+To request a Parent Packet or book a Lunch and Learn, call (813)245-2782, firstname.lastname@example.org.

 With warmest regards,